 The Master of Companion Animal Clinical Science is a 60 ECTS postgraduate education targeted small animal veterinarians seeking continuing professional development.

 The master's programme consists of 4 basic courses, 3 advanced specialisation courses, and a master's project.

 The courses are designed with a minimum of physical attendance.
 Each course requires 5 or 6 consecutive days at the University Hospital for Companion Animals at the University of Copenhagen, Denmark.

-Specialisation track on Companion Animal Oncology
+Specialisation in Companion Animal Oncology